 Aside from their websites, most of the top 10 e-commerce websites detailed here also have mobile applications available on the various platforms to provide an e-commerce experience through mobile devices.

-However, in addition to some players like Shopee who dominate mobile commerce, the digital application Carousell has a strong mobile presence.
+Some players like Shopee and Carousell dominate mobile commerce as they are originally mobile-first e-commerce apps.
 Other strong mobile commerce players in the Philippines include Amazon, Etsy, Zaful and Taobao.

 The Philippines’ top e-commerce websites compared by estimated traffic